NLnetLabs/unbound-manual/source/manpages/unbound-control.rst

 insecure_add *zone*
     Add a domain-insecure for the given zone, like the statement in unbound.conf.
-Adds to the running unbound without affecting the cache contents (which may still be bogus, use flush_zone to re- move it), does not affect the config file.
+Adds to the running unbound without affecting the cache contents (which may still be bogus, use flush_zone to remove it), does not affect the config file.

 insecure_remove *zone*